jina-ai/jina/docs/fundamentals/flow/monitoring-flow.md

 ```{tip} Monitoring with shards
 When using shards, an extra head will be created and you will need to pass a list of N+1 ports to `port_monitoring`, N beeing the number of shards you desire
 ```

+If you precise less `port_monitoring` than you have replicas of your Executor (or even not passing any at all) the unkown one will be assigned randomly.
+It is a better practice to precise a port for all of them otherwise you will have to change your Prometheus configuration each time you restart your application.

 ## Available metrics